Internal Bousfield Localizations

 \subsubsection{More on tensor products}

-As part of the construction, and for later purposes, we use the following result of \cite{GK}, that if $I$ is a Reedy category, $\cM$ is a cofibrantly generated symmetric monoidal model category with cofibrant unit, then $\cM^I$ is a closed symmetric monoidal model category.
+As part of the construction of $\uHomDCop$, and for later purposes, we use the following result of \cite{GK}: if $I$ is a Reedy category, $\cM$ is a cofibrantly generated symmetric monoidal model category with cofibrant unit, then $\cM^I$ is a closed symmetric monoidal model category.
 We use this for $\cM = \DCopw$, cellular, in particular cofibrantly generated, with a symmetric monoidal structure and a cofibrant unit.
-It follows that if we take $I = \Delta^{\op}$, then $\DCopwDop$ is a symmetric monoidal model category, in particular $\otimes$ is a Quillen bifunctor.\\
+It follows that if we take $I = \Delta^{\op}$, then $\DCopwDop$ is a symmetric monoidal model category.
+In particular $\otimes$ is a Quillen bifunctor.\\

-Note that one has to keep track of what tensor products are used, whether they are part of a monoidal structure, or a generalization thereof, for example when we have model structures.
+Note that one has to keep track of what tensor products are in use, whether they are part of a monoidal structure, or a generalization thereof, for example when we have model structures.
 For instance: